Play the half-diminished chord on guitar

 The m7♭5 chord is the seventh degree of the major scale and the second degree of the harmonic minor scale.
 C m7♭5 = C-E♭-G♭-B♭, D m7♭5 = D-F-A♭-C. It differs from dim7 by its minor seventh (instead of diminished), creating softer tension.
 The diminished fifth is essential to its sound.

-Half-Diminished chord diagram on guitar - Bass fret 8
+The Half-Diminished chord positions on guitar

 Styles